COVID-19: Experts Believe Virus is Here to Stay

 By George W. Chapman

 The FDA will expedite the review process for manufacturers developing updates and boosters to counter the United Kingdom and South African strains or variants to the coronavirus.
 An advisory panel of independent experts will be charged with reviewing and approving the booster shots.
 Pfizer, BioNtech and Moderna boosters have already gone through the process.
 Most epidemiologists warn COVID-19 will not just go away even after we have achieved herd immunity or have it under control.
 Like the common flu, we may require annual boosters until a “one and done” shot is developed.
 The worldwide pandemic will be reduced to a manageable epidemic.
-In the meantime, President Biden has invoked the Defense Production Act to get more equipment and supplies to vaccine manufacturers for increased points of care and efficient Covid test results.
+In the meantime, President Biden has invoked the Defense Production Act to get more equipment and supplies to vaccine manufacturers for increased points of care and at home testing.
 The goal is to have 61 million home testing kits available by the end of summer.
 FEMA has awarded $1.7 billion to 27 states to establish community vaccine centers, especially in underserved areas.
 Overlooked and under appreciated is the role of primary care providers can play in the delivery of vaccines.
 Once supplies are adequate and distribution streams improved, primary care practices are clearly more appropriate for vaccine and booster administration than state fairgrounds, hospital parking lots and football stadiums.
-The use of vaccine validation system will also be in place.

 ACA Open Enrollment Expanded